MaviccPRP/ml_ner/README.md

 	* matplotlib
 * WEKA (to watch the .arff files)

+* A valid OntoNotes corpus 2012 in the in the following location: resources/corpora/multilingual/ontonotes-5.0-conll-2012/conll-2012/v4/data/train/data/english/annotations/nw/

-To print the ROC curves, you need the $DISPLAY environment variable being set.
+* To print the ROC curves, you need the $DISPLAY environment variable being set.

 ## Folder Structure